Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Good afternoon.

 I'm pleased to report another outstanding year for Synopsys.
-Despite unprecedented macro challenges, we built considerable financial technology and customer momentum.
+Despite unprecedented macro challenges, we built considerable financial, technology and customer momentum.
 We substantially exceeded our original plan with business strengthening through the year.

 We grew revenue nearly 10% to $3.685 billion, led by EDA software and IP, expanded non-GAAP operating margin by 3 percentage points, delivered more than 20% non-GAAP earnings growth and record cash flow of $991 million.